Progressive AFT 101

 Over the decades, many of the world’s best motorcycle racers have emerged from America’s dirt track venues – legends like original Indian Wrecking Crew members Bill Tuman, Bobby Hill, and Ernie Beckman during the 1950s, Gary Nixon and Dick Mann in the 1960s, Kenny Roberts, Eddie Lawson, and Wayne Rainey during the ’70s and ’80s, and Nicky Hayden in the ’90s and 2000s.
 All were superb flat track racers – several of them Grand National Champions – and many used the skills they first developed on the dirt to revolutionize Grand Prix Motorcycle Racing and attain global superstardom.

-The premier Mission SuperTwins presented by S&S Cycle class consists of twin-cylinder motorcycles (649 - 900cc), utilizing the latest in motorsport technology and piloted by an exclusive company of the fastest athletes on dirt.
+The premier Mission AFT SuperTwins class consists of production-based twin-cylinder motorcycles (649 - 900cc), utilizing the latest in motorsport technology and piloted by an exclusive company of the fastest athletes on dirt.

 Professional flat track racing is currently experiencing a significant rebirth, much of which can be credited to changes instituted in 2017: a name change, a simpler class structure, and a significantly boosted media presence that has helped attract millions of new viewers.
 A continued refinement of the rules and structure have followed in recent years to further capitalize on the sport’s enormous potential.

-America’s oldest and purest form of motorcycle sport is back on the radar, making that thunderous noise we all love, and it’s certain to continue in 2023.
-The momentum created over the past six years has Progressive American Flat Track well positioned to take the next step in its meteoric rise, spearheaded by the Mission SuperTwins class.
+America’s oldest and purest form of motorcycle sport is back on the radar, making that thunderous noise we all love, and it’s certain to continue in 2025.
+The momentum created over the past eight years has Progressive American Flat Track well positioned to take the next step in its meteoric rise, spearheaded by the Mission AFT SuperTwins class.

-As expected, Mission SuperTwins immediately took shape as an intense battleground, stacked with world-class riders down the order.
-That intensity took another step forward last season following a rulebook recalibration intended to further level the playing field.
-Perennial title rivals Jared Mees and Briar Bauman were joined in a season-long battle for supremacy that also featured Dallas Daniels and JD Beach, while riders representing Indian Motorcycle, Yamaha, Harley-Davidson, and KTM all fought their way onto the podium.
+As expected, Mission AFT SuperTwins immediately took shape as an intense battleground, stacked with world-class riders down the order.
+That intensity took another step forward following a rulebook recalibration intended to further level the playing field that saw living legend Jared Mees, rising superstar Dallas Daniels, two-time Grand National Champion, and perennial frontrunner Brandon Robinson battle for top honors with Indian Motorcycle, Yamaha, and KTM all claiming multiple wins on the season.
+The competition expects to be that much closer in ‘25 and beyond with the shift to more streamlined and better balanced regulations.

 The degree of machinery diversity in Progressive American Flat Track is astounding and bound to grow even greater in the coming years.